Harmonize your skills with industry demand

 The program breaks down as follows:

-Participants must complete two courses (the required introduction and one elective) to earn the microcredential.
+Participants must complete both courses to earn the microcredential.

 Upon successful completion of the program, learners will be able to: